iamsecretlyflash/COL774/README.md

    - PyTorch documentation is your best friend.
 Every function and feature of PyTorch is extremely well documented.
 There are tons of tutorial available as well.
 For instance, I found this [tutorial](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html) on sequnce-to-sequence learning using LSTMs extemely helpful.
    - The PyTorch community is extremely vast and there's a very high chance that somebody has already worked on the code that you are working on, or something similar to it.

-3) HPC Access (only for IITD students)
+3) HPC (only for IITD students)
    - Follow everything on this [webpage](https://github.com/kanha95/HPC-IIT-Delhi).
-Prof. will organise a session on HPC but I think the tutorial linked was far more helpful than the session.
+Prof. will organise a session on HPC but I think the tutorial I have linked will be far more helpful than the session.
-   - For internet access, do not forget to run "export ftp_proxy = 10.10.78.22:3128" (btech) in the terminal.
+   - For internet access, do not forget to run "export ftp_proxy = 10.10.78.22:3128" (btech) in the terminal (along with other commands).
 This way you will be able to install packages using pip on your login node.
    - The icelake server offers A100 GPU, and it's the best GPU you'll get for the course.
 Before you ask for GPU access make sure to use "screen" so that you do not accidentally lose GPU access.
 Also, icelake has CUDA 12 (as of 6th December 2023), so you will need to install the latest PyTorch using pip to use GPU while training. "module load" gives an older version of PyTorch which is not built with the latest CUDA.
    - (If you can't tell already, CUDA is a headache)